Effective as of September 1, 2021,

 search the online TDLR (Texas Department of Licensing & Regulation) database for a vehicle storage facility/licensed towing operator.
 You can search by company name, license number, city or ZIP.
 Please note: Select 'vehicle storage facility' from the dropdown menu when searching by city or ZIP.

-- Signed rental agreement (with required towing law language) between the tenant and the owner/lessor of the facility authorizing the transfer of possession and towing of the applicable vehicles;
+- Signed rental agreement with required towing law language (including TSSA rental agreements versions 2021 or later) between the tenant and the owner/lessor of the facility authorizing the transfer of possession and towing of the applicable vehicles;

 - A Notice of Claim must be